 There’s a lot of opportunity to play with the dough in this recipe, which is basically pizza dough.
 And it makes A LOT of thin crispy breadsticks.
 If you don’t need 64 grissini, you can actually refrigerate half the dough and make pizzas with it!
 This recipe was originally shared with us by Susan Tenney back in 2007, but we’ve since updated it!

-Special Diet Notes: Thin Bread Sticks
+Special Diet Notes: Grissini – Thin Italian Breadsticks

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, nut-free, peanut-free, soy-free, vegan, and vegetarian.

-- 623 grams flour
+- 623 grams (5 cups) flour

-- 6.5 grams(2 teaspoons) instant yeast
+- 6½ grams(2 teaspoons) instant yeast

-- 9 grams (1.5 teaspoons) salt
+- 9 grams (1½ teaspoons) salt

-- 28 grams (2 tablespoons) olive oil
+- 28 grams (2 tablespoons) olive oil, plus additional for brushing

 - Process until the dough is smooth and elastic, about 90 seconds.

 - Preheat your oven to 350°F, and line a large baking sheet with parchment paper.

 - On a floured surface, roll one piece of the dough out into a rectangle about 12 x 8 inches.
 Cut the dough into 16 strips of equal width.
 A pizza cutter works very well for this.
-Fold each strip over on itself (according to Baking Illustrated, this makes it stronger).
-On an unfloured surface, roll the strip into a long snake.
+Fold each strip over on itself (this makes it stronger).
+On an unfloured surface, roll each strip into a long snake.
 Make it a bit longer than the length of your baking sheet, to allow for spring-back.
 Place the snakes evenly spaced across the width of the parchment-lined baking sheet.
 Repeat this step with the 3 remaining dough pieces.

 - Bake the grissini for 25 to 30 minutes, or until golden brown.